 The vestibular system is a complex network of sensors within the inner ear and the brain that helps an animal maintain balance, and thus remain upright while walking, standing, or sitting.
 Most animals have a vestibular system, including humans.
 This delicate system can be disrupted by many things, leading to difficulty with balance.

 Vestibular disease tends to strike dogs suddenly, and with very noticeable symptoms.
 The dog may be dizzy and falling over to one side.
 The head and eyes may be in an unusual position.
 The dog may be vomiting as well.
 These signs are consistent with vestibular dysfunction, which often heals on its own, depending on the cause.

 Vestibular disease occurs when there is a problem with the vestibular system.
 The vestibular system is a part of the nervous system that controls balance and eye movements.
 It includes the inner ear, the brainstem, a part of the brain called the vestibulocerebellum, and a cranial nerve in that area called the vestibulocochlear nerve.
 The vestibular system enables animals (including humans) to maintain balance and orient themselves according to head position.
 It also allows their eyes to follow movement without getting dizzy.

-Signs of Vestibular Disease in Dogs
+Symptoms of Vestibular Disease in Dogs

-Causes of Vestibular Disease in Dogs
+Causes of Vestibular Disease